atomicpickle/Roguelike/README.md

  Screenshots: https://imgur.com/gallery/Z8P1mB6

  BETA Versions updates and fixes:

+    BETA 1.8
+      - repaired spawn logic that was borked when adding quest mobs forced spawn
+      - item drop code has been reviewed, the rare item bag crash SHOULD be fixed

     BETA 1.7
       - adjusted various late game (level 8+) enemies, nerfed HP and some attacks